BDC Hamburger Icon

 FYIDid you know

-Using straightforward text with only thoughtful and carefully chosen images or graphics in your email body is crucial.
+It’s crucial to use straightforward text with only thoughtful and chosen images or graphics in your email body carefully.
 While you want to engage your subscribers, sometimes less is more.
-You may be tempted to create a flashy email design full of graphics, stock photos and call-to-action (CTA) buttons, but it’s best to keep things relatively simple in your message body.
+You may be tempted to create a flashy email design full of graphics, stock photos and call-to-action (CTA) buttons, but it’s best to keep the message body relatively simple.

 Your readers must be able to easily identify your CTA.
 Consumers have very short attention spans — they want to know an email’s purpose within seconds of opening it.
 If the primary goal of your email marketing campaign is to have your audience follow through with your CTA, it must be clear and easy to find.